NathanWalker/ngTunes/README.md

 # ngTunes

-ngTunes is a music visualization application written with Angular 2.
+ngTunes is a music player application built with [Angular 2](https://angular.io/).
 Users can search Spotify for tracks to customize a playlist to sample their favorite tunes.
 Users can also tweet about what they're listening to as well as see what others are enjoying via a live tweet stream.

 [Listen to music now!](http://www.angulartunes.com)